estatewatch/estatewatch.github.io/content/estates/churchstreet.md

 ![Church street estate image](src/images/churchstreetballot.png)

 The scheme underlying the ballot was then shelved in 2015 a new masterplan was drawn up.
-In 2018, Westminster Council announced that it would be holding any more ballots for further phases of the scheme.
+In 2018, Westminster Council announced that it would not be holding any more ballots for further phases of the scheme.
 This was met by [protest](https://www.westminsterextra.co.uk/article/council-chiefs-at-war-with-mayor-khan-over-estate-demolition-vote) from the Mayor who threatened to withdraw £23m of funding.

 After a change of administration, residents were balloted again in December 2022.
 73% of residents voted in favour of the scheme but it is not known how many turned out for the ballot.